jrengdahl/H503/README.txt

 user code does not clobber r9.
 According to the AAPCS specification, r9 should be untouched by libraries.
 I have never seen a precompiled ibrary that observes this rule.
 Fortunately, the ST-supplied code is always compiled along with your firmware.
-Unfortunately, the newlib that comes with the standard ARM bare metal toolchain does not follow the rule and clobbers r9.
+Unfortunately, the precompiled newlib that comes with the standard ARM bare metal GCC toolchain does not follow the rule and clobbers r9.

 -- GCC includes OpenMP, however it is only enabled for platforms that have a large OS, such as Linux or Windows.
 The bare metal version of the